 Trailing features in Smart Cover trade

-All trailing features from Smart Trade are available in Smart Cover trades.
+All our trailing features from Smart Trade are available in the Smart Cover section.

 The following info should help with any confusion you may face:

 In the Smart Cover section, where you plan a sell condition, there is a Trailing sell slider.
 Despite the name, it uses the same algorithm as Trailing Take Profit.